nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

 Here’s how you can use it:
 `findMember MEMBER_NAME [MORE_NAMES]`

-Here is an example command where we find all members with the names of Anthony and Nicholas:
+Here is an example command where we find all members with the names of "Anthony" and "Nicholas":

 `findMember anthony nicholas`